 The impact of COVID 19 on tourism-related sectors, including the air transportation sector, hospitality accommodation providers, and food and beverage providers, where the international market of the Indonesian aviation industry has lost approximately US\$748 million in revenue due to the impact of COVID-19 which has caused various countries to limit the mobility of their citizens, including for travel, and in Indonesia, the number of tourist visits in March 2020 was only 470,900 tourists.
 This figure, in the transportation sector, decreased by minus 45.50 percent in February 2020 and decreased by 64.11 percent in March 2019.
-This decline is certainly felt directly by the international aviation transportation sector, Indonesia, the slump in the tourism sector also makes the performance of the hospitality industry, especially in cities that rely on the demand for freefall tourism.
-In general, BPS has noted that there has been a decrease in the occupancy rate of star hotels in the aggregate in major cities and micro food and beverages reached 27 percent.
+This decline is certainly felt directly by the international aviation transportation sector, Indonesia, the slump in the tourism sector also makes the performance of the hospitality industry, especially cities that rely on the demand for freefall tourism.
+In general, BPS has noted that there has been a decrease in the occupancy rate of star hotels in the aggregate in major cities in Indonesia, as well as a decrease in tourism to MSMEs engaged in the business of accommodation providers and micro food and beverages reached 27 percent.
 Meanwhile, the impact on small food and beverage businesses was 1.77 percent, and medium-sized businesses at 0.07 percent.
 Policies that have been taken by the government to mitigate the impact of COVID-19 on the tourism sector in Indonesia comprehensively, Fiscal Stimulus Policy and Policy of the Ministry of Tourism and Creative Economy (Kemenparekraf).